CiviCERT/suspicious-email-submitter/README.md

 target platform  | target email providers | status
 --------- | ----- | -------
 Chrome/Chromium web browser | Google Mail | alpha
 Firefox web browser | Google Mail | alpha
 Thunderbird desktop client | all email providers | not started Outlook desktop client | all email providers | not started

 The Suspicious Email Submitter is under heavy development and not currently available for public use.

 If you work with at-risk groups who would benefit from this tool and would like to participate in the private testing phase, please contact Michael Carbone <michael@accessnow.org> (OpenPGP fingerprint: D3D8 BEBF ECE8 91AC 46A7 30DE 63FC 4D26 84A7 33B4).

+# Attribution

+Icon created by "Kid A" (Indygo) from the Noun Project

 # License